jakobnissen/jakobnissen.github.io/posts/latency.md

   The details of how this happens is is not relevant here, [you can learn about this elsewhere](https://www.youtube.com/watch?v=gcZJkZqTxso).
 * Second, the found method, here, `g(::Any)` is monomorphized to a _methodinstance_.
   That means the compiler creates a non-generic _methodinstance_ `g(::Vector{Int})` out of the generic method `g(x::Any)` by looking at the actual, concrete types of the arguments at runtime (namely `Vector{Int}`).
-*  Then, _after_ the code has been monomorphized, and the methodinstance compiled, the methodinstance is called and `25` is returned.
+*  Then, _after_ the code has been monomorphized, and the methodinstance compiled, the methodinstance is called and its value returned.
 Since the methodinstance is not generic but only contains concrete types, the compiler is able to generate efficient code despite Julia being dynamic.
   In this case, it just returns a literal `25`.

 Invoking the compiler at _every_ function call would be totally unworkable, so this scheme only works due to two important optimisations: